chaimmw/json-utils/README.md

 ### updateAlphaJson(file, newFile)

-- file: string file to write the data to
+- file: string file to read the data from
 - newFile: string new file to write data to - can be the same as original

+### addAlphaJson(file, newData, newFile)

+- file: string file to read the data from
+- newData: new data to be added
+- newFile: string new file to write data to - optional, other wise the original file will be used